vfarcic/devops24/manuscript/00-preface.md

 Once I decided that many different platforms should be used in the book, I had to make a similar decision for CD tools as well.
 Just as exploring different Kubernetes platforms gives us knowledge that'll allow us to make better choices, the same is true for continuous deployment processes as well.
 Should we use a self-hosted solution like [Jenkins](https://jenkins.io/) or a service like [CodeShip](https://codeship.com/)?
 If we're hosting the solution ourselves, should it be open source Jenkins or the [enterprise edition](https://www.cloudbees.com/products/cloudbees-jenkins-enterprise)?
 How about [Jenkins X](https://jenkins-x.io/)?
 It was made public for the first time when I just started thinking about this book.
 It's a solution built on top of Kubernetes, and only for Kubernetes.
 How can I not include a CD tool specifically designed to work with Kubernetes?
 So, the potential set of tools could be Jenkins open source, Jenkins enterprise, Jenkins X, and CodeShip.

 To summarize the guidelines, it should be a smaller book that **explores continuous delivery and deployment using Jenkins OSS, Jenkins EE, Jenkins X, and CodeShip**.
-All the examples will the tested in **minikube, Docker for Mac (or Windows), AWS with kops, GKE, and OpenShift with minishift**.
+All the examples will the tested in **minikube, Docker for Mac (or Windows), AWS with kops, GKE, OpenShift with minishift, and EKS**.

 The moment I finished writing the previous paragraph I realized that I am repeating the same mistakes from the past.
 I start with something that looks like a reasonable scope, and I end up with something much bigger and longer.
 Will I be able to follow all of those guidelines?
 I honestly don't know.
 I'll do my best.